aframevr/aframe/docs/guides/building-with-components.md

 over, scale them down as they are being clicked, and scale them back when they are no longer gazed upon.
 We are mimicking CSS `:hover` states.
-We can specify event names with `_event` properties, and the rest of the properties define the `setAttibute` calls.
+We can specify event names with `_event` properties, and the rest of the properties define the `setAttribute` calls.
 Notice that the event-set component can have [multiple instances][multiple]:

 ```html